 Park at the Hooker Falls access area at DuPont State Recreational Forest (see driving directions below) for this three-mile hike to three waterfalls along the Little River.
-During Summer 2018, construction of restrooms at Hooker Falls will reduce the amount of parking.
 You can also park at the High Falls access about a mile down the road (with Visitor Center).
 Then you reverse the hike, seeing Hooker Falls last.

 From the Hooker Falls parking area (adjacent to the river), take a short walk to the right to Hooker Falls.
 There is a observation area above the falls, and you can continue on the trail to reach the base of the falls.
 This is a popular spot for wading and swimming in Casade Lake at the foot of the 12-ft. waterfall.
 From Hooker Falls, turn around, go past the parking area and follow the trail upstream to the more impressive Triple Falls and High Falls.
 See more photos of Hooker Falls.

 Less than 1/2-mile from the Hooker Falls parking area (across the river and under the road bridge), arrive at an overlook for Triple Falls with three cascades over a total 120-ft. drop.
 Just past the overlook, a trail forks off to the left and heads down via a big staircase to land on a large rock area below the top two falls and atop the third (photo at top of page).
 See more photos of Triple Falls.